-Radiohead have retained a unique sound through all the stylistic changes of their career.
+Radiohead have retained a unique sound throughout all the stylistic changes of their career.
 From the prog-rock undercurrents of OK Computer to the IDM-influenced Kid A and Amnesiac, the sampled & looped sounds of The King of Limbs and the cinematic atmosphere of A Moon Shaped Pool, Radiohead have always had a singular core mood to their music.
-From the bleak lyrics and sometimes grandiose instrumentation, the sound of Radiohead has a lot to do with the way their songs are written, and in this article I will take a look at Radiohead’s use of music theory throughout their writing.
+From the bleak lyrics and sometimes grandiose instrumentation, the sound of Radiohead has a lot to do with the way their songs are written, and in this article I’ll take a look at Radiohead’s use of music theory in their songwriting.

-An important part of ‘the Radiohead sound’ is their choice of chords and harmony in their songwriting; often weaving between major and minor tonalities to create an ambiguous, unsettled mood.
-This technique of shifting between parallel major and minor keys is called modal interchange or substituted chords, and involves borrowing outside-key chords to add new harmonic sounds to the song.
+An important part of ‘the Radiohead sound’ is their choice of chords in their songwriting; often weaving between major and minor keys to create an ambiguous, unsettled mood.
+This technique of shifting between parallel major and minor keys could be called substituted chords or modal interchange if you’re feeling fancy, but the basic technique simply consists of taking chords from outside the songs key to add new harmonic sounds to the song.
 In addition to this technique, I’ll also look at Radiohead’s use of the Phyrgian mode and pedal tones.

 There’s no sound design or synth patches in this article, but I have previously covered Radiohead synth sounds in the Thom Yorke Synth Sounds article as well my Recreating Radiohead’s Keys and Synths with Software Instruments guest article for Reverb.com.